helioid/categorize/README.md

 # Categorize

-**Categorize** is a text categorization library in Ruby.
+**Categorize** is a text categorization library written in Ruby.
 It prioritizes performance over accuracy and is built to run online in dynamic web services.

+**Categorize** can be used with multiple models.
+Included are a naive bag-of-words + coverage algorithm, a Ward clustering based algorithm, and a hierarchical Ward clustering based algoithm.

+**Categorize** also includes a C version of the bag-of-words algorithm.
+This may give a perfomance boost.
+However, it is experimental and should be tested on the expected document size and length.

 ## Installation